Notify me

 Whether an element of a watch is decorative depends on if it’s fundamental to what the watch is, or if it is an additional element, with there being degrees of how decorative an element of a watch is.
 Of course, a judgment on what a watch really “is” as a whole, is, to some extent at least, a matter of personal opinion.

-Early clocks, right from their beginning in the 12th Century, had significant amounts of decoration.
+Early clocks, right from their beginning in the late 13th–early 14th century, had significant amounts of decoration (see below for a 17th C decorated clock).
 Many watches were decorated until the industrial revolution, when purely functional pocket watches could, for the first time, start being made cheaply enough for ordinary people to own, and their functionality became an important part of the operation of things like railroads.

-Wristwatches were originally highly decorated (and highly inaccurate) items for women, and only became significant items in terms of functionality during the first world war, for officers to precisely time military manoeuvres without needing to reach into their pockets.
+Wristwatches were originally highly decorated (and highly inaccurate) items for women, and only became significant items in terms of functionality towards the end of the first world war, when they were used for officers to precisely time military manoeuvres without needing to reach into their pockets.
 They became popular in general society after the war ended (although pocket watches continued to be used on the railroads).

-The quartz crisis further polarized watches into either expensive and beautifully decorated pieces, or relatively cheap functional objects with no interest in beauty, leading the Swiss watchmaking industry to become even more focused on higher priced, beautiful timepieces to distinguish themselves from mass-produced watches.
+The quartz crisis (1970s–80s) further polarized watches into either expensive and beautifully decorated pieces (also valued for craftsmanship and artisanal prestige, heritage, engineering aesthetics, and design), or relatively cheap functional objects with no interest in beauty, leading the Swiss watchmaking industry to become even more focused on higher priced timepieces which used aesthetics as one of their prestigious elements, to distinguish themselves from mass-produced watches.

-Collaborations between an artist and a watchmaker don’t really result in something which is, as a whole, a unique new piece of art.
+Collaborations between an artist and a watchmaker don’t seem to me to really result in something which is, as a whole, a unique new piece of art.
 Most of them could legitimately be seen as a watch with some art in it or on part of it, i.e. an act of addition, or decoration, such as with the fascinating Swatch artist collaborations:

 . . . it presents something as being worthy of unusual attention, unlike most of the experience of everyday life.